majuscule/simpletimingattack/README.md

 # Simple Timing Attack

 This program implements a simple [timing attack](http://en.wikipedia.org/wiki/Timing_attack).
-It measures the execution time of a target program over a number of iterations, rotating through a character set and appending the fastest character to the result.
+It measures the execution time of a target program over a number of iterations, rotating through a character set and appending the fastest (or slowest) character to the result.

 ## Requirements: